 What types of trials are currently open

-- Perioperative trials — Testing chemotherapy or targeted therapy before and after surgery to improve cure rates.
+- Perioperative trials — Testing chemotherapy or immunotherapy given before and after surgery to reduce the chance of cancer returning.

 Recently added Gastric Cancer trials